snakemake-workflows/snakemake-workflow-template/README.md

 ### Input data

-This template workflow contains artifical sequencing data in `*.fastq.gz` format.
-The test data is located in `.test/data`.
-Input files are supplied with a mandatory table, whose location is indicated in the `config.yml` file (default: `.test/samples.tsv`).
+This template workflow creates artificial sequencing data in `*.fastq.gz` format.
+It does not contain actual input data.
+The simulated input files are nevertheless created based on a mandatory table linked in the `config.yml` file (default: `.test/samples.tsv`).
 The sample sheet has the following layout:

 | sample  | condition | replicate | read1                      | read2                      |
 | ------- | --------- | --------- | -------------------------- | -------------------------- |